Updated: How To Prepare For A Pharmacovigilance Inspection

 A pharmacovigilance inspection can be a daunting prospect for many companies.
 Since 2002 we have worked with countless companies to guide them through their inspections.
 In this article, we look at the measures that your company can take to be prepared.

 Editor’s Note: This article was originally written in 2017.
-We have since updated it with the most up to date reporting from both the HPRA and the MHRA.
+We have since updated it with the most up to date reporting (available in September 2019) from both the HPRA and the MHRA.

 Ask yourself the following questions